Kingsmill, Virginia: Railroad era

-Colonial Williamsburg
+Colonial Williamsburg created

-In the first half of the 20th century, much of the property in the area of the old Kingsmill Plantation was acquired by Standard Oil heir John D. Rockefeller, Jr. and his associates and by Colonial Williamsburg.
+In the first half of the 20th century, much of the property in the area of the old Kingsmill Plantation was acquired by Standard Oil heir John D. Rockefeller Jr. and his associates and by Colonial Williamsburg.

 Championed initially by the Reverend Dr. W.A.R.
 Goodwin, who was affiliated with both Bruton Parish Church (which he helped restore in 1907 in time for the Jamestown Exposition), and working with the College of William and Mary's president at the time, J.A.C.
-Chandler, the Colonial Williamsburg project was funded and endowed by John D. Rockefeller, Jr., along with his wife, Abby Aldrich Rockefeller.
+Chandler, the Colonial Williamsburg project was funded and endowed by John D. Rockefeller Jr., along with his wife, Abby Aldrich Rockefeller.
 The Rockefellers officially developed Colonial Williamsburg to celebrate the patriots and the early history of the United States.
 Many of the missing Colonial structures were reconstructed on their original sites during the 1930s.
 Others were restored to estimates of 18th-century appearance, with traces of later buildings and improvements removed.
 Dependency structures and animals add to the ambiance.
 Most buildings are open for tourists, with the exception of buildings serving as residences for Colonial Williamsburg employees.

 Notable structures include the Capitol and the Governor's Palace, each recreated and landscaped as to what is known of their late 18th-century condition, as well as Bruton Parish Church and the Raleigh Tavern.
 The Wren Building on the campus of William and Mary was one of the first buildings to be restored.

 The Rockefellers had many homes in New York and Maine.
 However, it was not long before the couple came to regard Williamsburg as their favorite and the town as one in which they felt "at home" according to statements to that effect made by their children and grandchildren.
 This is also evidenced by many of their actions as well as those of their family and other members of the patriarch of the Rockefeller family who have continued the sentiment.
 Their love and concern for the citizenry of the area may be shown in many ways which extend beyond the principal missions and direct accomplishments of Colonial Williamsburg.